tldr-pages/tldr/pages/common/next.md

 # next

-> React framework that uses server-side rendered for building optimized web applications.
+> React framework that uses server-side rendering for building optimized web applications.
 > More information: <https://nextjs.org/docs>.

 - Start the current application in development mode: